cameron314/concurrentqueue/README.md

 All of this is largely transparent to the user of the queue, however -- it just works<sup>TM</sup>.

-I've written a more detailed [overview of the internal design][blog], as well as [the full nitty-gritty details of the design][design] on my blog.
+I've written a more detailed [overview of the internal design][blog], as well as [the full nitty-gritty details of the design][design], on my blog.
 Finally, the [source][source] itself is available for perusal for those interested in its implementation.

 ## Basic use

 The entire queue's implementation is contained in **one header**, [`concurrentqueue.h`][concurrentqueue.h].
 Simply download and include that to use the queue.
-The implementation makes use of certain key C++11 features, so it requires a fairly recent compiler (e.g. g++ 4.8);
+The implementation makes use of certain key C++11 features, so it requires a fairly recent compiler (e.g. g++ 4.8; note that g++ 4.6 has a known bug with `std::atomic` and is thus not supported).
-the code itself is platform-independent, however.
+The code itself is platform independent.

 Use it like you would any other templated queue, with the exception that you can use it from many threads at once :-)